mattzajork/httpxui/README.md

 # HTTPXUI

 HTTPXUI is an HTTP flyover tool based on the [httpx](https://github.com/projectdiscovery/httpx) library by ProjectDiscovery.
-It intends to optimize flyovers by performing (nearly all) HTTP probes and screenshotting while persisting the results to a local database for future reference and comparison of your reconaissance activity.
+It intends to optimize flyovers by performing (nearly all) HTTP probes and screenshotting while persisting the results for tracking, searching, and future reference of your reconaissance activity.

 ## Features